 I have been writing fiction since 2006.
 William Grey, former editor and writer for “National Geographic,” read my first manuscript and told me that my writing was worth pursuing.
 I did everything I could to learn more, including reading books on how to write better and subscribing to “The Writer” magazine.

-My blog is about what I have learned while writing, traveling and living the life.
+My blog is about writing, editing, traveling and living.

-My site includes editing experience, samples of my writing and photos taken while traveling.
+My site includes editing experience and samples of my writing.

 Here I am, one more example that it is never too late to discover your passion and follow your dreams.